Laptop Mag Verdict

 The 14-inch Dell Latitude 5490 is built for work, with plenty of speed, durability and comfort.
 With an 8th-Gen Core i7 processor, the Latitude 5490 (tested at $1,509; starting at $799) enables you to blaze through your to-do-list, multitasking away with a keyboard that feels great to type on and a battery that will make it through the day.
 But if you're hoping for your work to look great on your screen or use your laptop to listen to any audio, the Latitude falls flat.
-Even with those caveats, though, this machine is a productivity powerhouse.
+It's not one of the best laptops around, but even with those caveats, though, this machine is a productivity powerhouse.

 The matte black Latitude 5490 (with a carbon-fiber lid and underside, and a plastic keyboard deck) feels quite sturdy.
 Ever the minimalist , its silver Dell logo sits square in the middle of the lid, the keyboard is slightly recessed into the deck and a small sliver of its power button glows white when it's powered on.